Take Action at the Cancer Center

 Education and Training

-An important component of the BSR is supporting the UI Cancer Center’s education mission.
+An important component of the BSR is supporting the University of Illinois Cancer Center’s education mission.

-The BSR’s services focus on statistical and collaboration on the design, conduct, analysis and interpretation of all research activities at UI Cancer Center.
+The BSR’s services focus on statistical and collaboration on the design, conduct, analysis and interpretation of all research activities at University of Illinois Cancer Center.

 Our services include: